thariqabe666/Project-B-Power-Automate-ECR-Workflow/README.md

 * **Reduces administrative overhead** by 100% by eliminating manual data entry.
 * **Creates an automated, auditable log** for quality control and process analysis.
 * **Decreases approval turnaround time** from days to minutes by providing instant notifications and mobile-friendly approval options.

-You have successfully completed the entire project.
-You've demonstrated skills in process analysis, system design, integration, and automation—all of which are in high demand for the operational roles you're targeting.